 A slaughter licence is not needed when slaughtering your own animal for your own consumption or consumption by your immediate family who live with you.
 However, certain operations both in slaughterhouses and when carried out on farms for the purpose of killing animals require a certificate of competence (CoC).

 Further information on when a CoC is required and how to obtain one can be found on the GOV.UK website.

 Animal by-products must be disposed of in accordance with the Animal By-Products (Enforcement) (England) Regulations 2013.
 This is all slaughter waste not destined for human consumption or classed as SRM, including the horns, hides, hooves and blood.
 (See also 'Disposal of animal by-products'.)

 The carcase or any product of animal origin must not be offered for sale or otherwise to a third party or the public, which includes giving away to friends, relatives, etc. If the carcase is to be sold, given away, etc the rules for slaughter on-farm do not apply and a licensed slaughterhouse must always be used.

 The sheep must be free of veterinary medicine residues.

 The owner must stain, store, dispose of, etc the specified risk material (SRM) in accordance with the Transmissible Spongiform Encephalopathies (England) Regulations 2018.

 Definitions of SRM will depend on the age of the animal being slaughtered:

 For more detail on home slaughter of livestock generally, please see 'Home slaughter for private consumption'.

-Further guidance on the legal basis for home slaughter can be found on the Food Standards Agency website.
+Further guidance on home slaughter can be found on the Food Standards Agency website.
 The FSA is currently considering a policy revisal to include the option for home slaughter and dressing to be carried out by a licensed slaughterman.
 The final policy decision may affect some of the advice included in this guide.